 You can have nightmares while sleeping on an nice, comfy, expensive bed.

-True genuine peace is not found in riches, it is not found in a boyfriend or girlfriend neither is it found in being appreciated by people.
+True genuine peace is therefore not found in riches, it is not found in a boyfriend or girlfriend neither is it found in being appreciated by people.

 We have people moving houses, cities or even churches in search for peace.